BDC Hamburger Icon

 • Job tracking: Businesses in service-based industries often need to track how long jobs take to make sure they charge the right amount.
 This type of time tracking can help you make adjustments in future prices and identify trends in the costs of different jobs.

-• Job status: If your software shows you which jobs are being worked on and which are inactive, you can keep track of what needs doing and when.
+• Job status: If your accounting software shows you which jobs are being worked on and which are inactive, you can keep track of what needs doing and when.

 • Estimates: For some service businesses, providing an estimate is essential to procuring the job — and maybe to getting paid.
 A system that can store estimates and turn them into orders and invoices in just a few clicks promotes efficiency.